Nicholas Spencer: Administrator, planter, legislator and agent

 At the same time, the forces that were propelling the Virginia Colony into the forefront of American economic and social might – primarily the raising of tobacco based on slavery – were simultaneously making Spencer's administrative role tricky.
 The Virginia colony of the era was, as the eminent colonial historian Edmund S. Morgan wrote, "the volatile society."
 There were popular uprisings such as Bacon's Rebellion, as well as the tobacco plant-cutting riots.
 A communication to the Crown in 1674 noted that his opposition to the Bacon Rebellion, for instance, had taken a toll on Spencer's estates.
 Having done the country "very good service against the Rebells, in that hee affected part of the Country where he resided, and as wee are credibly informed, by his Correspondence here is much Impaired in his Estate by the late Rebells."

+Westmoreland County voters twice named Spencer as one of their representatives in the House of Burgesses, and each time he served alongside his neighbor John Washington.

 In 1682 Spencer wrote to London in the wake of the events roiling Virginia.
 "Bacon's Rebellion," Spencer told colonial overseers in London, "had left an itching behind it".
 It was "plaine" that the class tensions stirred by the Rebellion had lingered, with a "mutinous mob" subsequently engaged in "wild and extravagant" rioting, going from farm to farm, tearing tobacco plants out by their roots.
 The Virginia government reacted harshly with militia patrols and the promise of steep fines.
 The "frenzy," according to Spencer, destroyed crops on over 200 plantations, and was driven by a glutted tobacco market which had depressed prices.
 Even the wives, Spencer wrote, took up hoes laid down by their husbands and continued to rip out the plants.
 Such civil disobedience, Nicholas Spencer saw, was the price paid by colonial administrators acting the foil for the empire's merchants back home.

 When taken with symptoms of illness, Spencer wrote to his brother in England outlining his pains, and asked him to consult an English doctor and send him the diagnosis as quickly as possible.

 Nor was Spencer's role as his Colepeper cousins' agent an easy job.
 As landlords of an almost-feudal domain eventually encompassing over five million acres (20,000 km²) in the new colony, the Colepeper Northern Neck grant, eventually passed on to their Fairfax heirs, came to be seen by some colonists as an onerous reminder of English aristocratic privilege.
 In Colepeper's absence, it fell to their relation Spencer to do the heavy-lifting of collecting rents and taxes on the Colepeper barony.